rama997project/Stats-Screening/Documentation/architecture.md

 ### 1.2 Scope

-This document describes the technical architecture of the bookly project, including module structure and dependencies as well as the structure of classes.
+This document describes the technical architecture of the Stats-Screening project, including module structure and dependencies as well as the structure of classes.

 ### 1.3 Definitions, Acronyms and Abbreviations